juicedata/juicefs/docs/en/security/encrypt.md

 ## Data Encryption At Rest

 JuiceFS supports Data Encryption At Rest.
-All data will be encrypted first before uploading to object storage.
+All data will be encrypted first before being uploaded to object storage.
 This allows JuiceFS to effectively prevent data leakage.

 Data Encryption At Rest of JuiceFS adopts industry-standard encryption methods (AES-GCM and RSA).
 User only needs to provide a private key or password while creating the file system, and the private key can be provided by setting the environmental variable `JFS_RSA_PASSPHRASE`.
 For use, mount point is totally transparent to the client, i.e., access to file system will not be affected by encryption and decrytion processes.